Hepatology

 Prevalence

 Ascites is the most common major complication of cirrhosis and is an important landmark in the natural history of chronic liver disease.
-If observed for 10 years, approximately 60% of patients with cirrhosis will develop ascites requiring therapy, orthotopic liver transplantation, or both.
+If observed for 10 years, approximately 60% of patients with cirrhosis develop ascites requiring therapy.

 Back to Top